The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 **SO LET'S GET GOING!**

 # Step 1: Create a project
-Let's get things started right
+Let's get things started right:
 - use the npm command to initialize the project
 - make a `src` folder with an `index.js` inside
-  - Probably will also want a `playground.js` file but live your life
+  - Probably also want a `playground.js` file, but live your life
 - Add a start script that's uses `node` instead of `nodemon`
   - The interactive nature of `prompt-sync` doesn't seem to play nicely with `nodemon` unfortunately.
 - Finally, install the `prompt-sync` package as a dependency